Menu

 NOMINEE EVALUATION PROCESS:

-8. The two nominees with the top scores in each categories will advance to the CEO evaluation round.
+11. The two nominees with the top scores in each category will advance to the CEO evaluation round where the winner is selected.

 NOMINATION REQUIREMENTS: